-- 3.1 PT will use the standard and the recommended maximum component lifecycles as the benchmark for formulating annual planned maintenance programmes.
-To be defined as 'decent', a home must meet each of the following criteria: - Criterion 1: It meets the current statutory minimum standard for housing Dwellings which fail to meet this criterion are those containing one or more hazards assessed as serious (cat 1) under HHSRS (Home Health & Safety Rating System. - Criterion 2: It is in a reasonable state of repair Homes which fail to meet this criterion are those where either: - one or more of the key building components are old and, because of their condition, need replacing or major repair; or - two or more of the other building components are old and, because of their condition, need replacing or major repair. - Criterion 3: It has reasonably modern facilities and services Dwellings (homes) which fail to meet this criterion are those which lack three or more of the following: - a reasonably modern kitchen (20 years old or less); a kitchen with adequate space and layout; - o a reasonably modern bathroom (30 years old or less); - o an appropriately located bathroom and WC; - adequate insulation against external noise (where external noise is a problem); - o adequate size and layout of common areas for blocks of flats. - Criterion 4: It provides a reasonable degree of thermal comfort This means that the dwelling must have both effective insulation and efficient heating.
-A property must have a SAP rating of 35 or more.
+- Criterion 3: It has reasonably modern facilities and services.
+Dwellings (homes) which fail to meet this criterion are those which lack three or more of the following: - a reasonably modern kitchen (20 years old or less); a kitchen with adequate space and layout. - a reasonably modern bathroom (30 years old or less). - \circ an appropriately located bathroom and WC. - o adequate insulation against external noise (where external noise is a problem). - adequate size and layout of common areas for blocks of flats. - Criterion 4: It provides a reasonable degree of thermal comfort This means that the dwelling must have both effective insulation and efficient heating.
+A property must have an SAP rating of 35 or more.